I’m not sure of the exact “full” name, but I think it’s the Sunny Health & Fitness SF-RW5713 Obsidian Surge Water Rower.

 Resistance Type

-The Sunny Health & Fitness SF-RW5713 is a water resistance rowing machine.
+The Sunny Health & Fitness SF-RW5713 is a water-resistance rowing machine.
+The resistance comes from the water instead of air or magnets, which offers a few benefits.

-Water resistance operates by pulling the handle and spinning the paddles suspended in the tank of water.
+Water resistance operates by pulling the handle and spinning the paddles (hydro blades) suspended in the tank of water.

-As you pull the handle, the paddles must “move” the water in front of them, thus causing the resistance.
+As you pull the handle, the paddles must “move” the water in front of them, thus providing resistance.

-The faster you row, the faster the paddles spin, and the more water they must move.
+The faster you row, the faster the paddles spin, creating what’s called “viscous” resistance.
 So the faster you row, the more resistance you create!

-This is the same way the resistance operates on air rowing machines.
-You can see how air and water resistance rowers compare to each other by reading my article here.
+Air rowing machines operate the same way.
+You can see how air and water-resistance rowers compare to each other by reading my article here.

-There are also “adjustable” resistance rowing machines such as magnetic and hydraulic-piston that you can learn more about here.
+“Adjustable” resistance rowing machines exist, too, such as those with magnets and hydraulic pistons, which you can learn more about here.

-There are 3 stainless-steel “Hydro Blades” suspended in the water tank to provide dynamic resistance that feels like you are rowing on water!
+There are 3 stainless-steel “Hydro Blades” (special fan blades) suspended in the water tank to provide dynamic resistance that feels like you are rowing on water!

-One major benefit of water resistance is the noise volume is much lower than an air rower.
-People enjoy being able to row while watching TV or allowing other family members to rest without being annoyed by their workout.
+One major benefit of choosing a water rowing machine is that the noise is much lower than with an air rower.
+People enjoy being able to row while watching TV or allowing other family members to rest.

 How to Increase Intensity

-The water resistance on the Obsidian Surge SF-RW5713 operates using the “Rule of Cubes”.
-This rule states:
+Like with any water rowing machine, resistance operates using the “Rule of Cubes”.

 This means to feel more resistance, just row faster!

-You can also change the feel of the rowing stroke by adding or subtracting water from the tank.
-While technically this doesn’t change the “resistance” it does make the rowing stroke feel heavier or lighter.
-Sort of like rowing a boat by yourself or with people inside.
+You can further increase the resistance by adding or subtracting water from the tank.
+The tank holds up to 3 gallons.
+Adding water makes the rowing stroke feel heavier and a full tank feels like rowing a boat by with people inside.

 To change the water level, you can use the siphon and funnel that come with the rowing machine.